 Introduction

-This paper examines the recently concluded excavation and documentation of a pyramidal funerary monument or tomb marker at Horvat Midras, a village in the Judean foothills, located in the Adulam Grove Nature Reserve.
-As we will show, our enhanced knowledge of the monument in relation to the burial cave to its north contributes to our understanding of elites in rural Roman Judea.
+This paper examines the recently concluded excavation and documentation of a pyramidal funerary monument (or tomb marker) at Horvat Midras, a village in the Judean foothills located in the Adulam Grove Nature Reserve.
+Enhancing our knowledge about the monument in relation to the burial cave to its north can contribute to better understanding elites in rural Roman Judea.

 The socio-economic texture of late Hellenistic and early Roman Judea (c.
-200 BCE to 70 CE) has long been a central topic for archaeological and historical studies on early Judaism and early Christianity.
-Of particular importance is the social structure of the rural countryside, which accounts for significant swaths of the population of Judea, which naturally resided during this period mostly in villages (Killebrew 2010, 194).
-Villages in general and Judean villages in particular are often depicted in research as more religiously and ethnically homogenous than cities – which are seen as significantly more diverse and economically stratified (see e.g., Killebrew 2010, 195).
-The agricultural land was cultivated by the villagers themselves, lessees, sharecroppers, or salaried laborers.
+200 BCE–70 CE) has long been central to archaeological and historical studies on both early Judaism and Christianity.
+Of particular importance is the social structure of the rural countryside, where a significant proportion of Judea’s population resided, mostly in villages, during this period (Killebrew 2010, 194).
+Villages in general, and Judean villages in particular, are often depicted as being more religiously and ethnically homogenous than cities; the latter are seen as significantly more diverse and economically stratified (see e.g., Killebrew 2010, 195).
+Agricultural land was cultivated by villagers themselves, as well as lessees, sharecroppers, or salaried laborers.
 The land was owned by wealthy individuals, or by small freeholders in the village.
-Large landholders were either members of the royal )Hasmonean and later Herodian( family, or private individuals, who either lived locally or off-site (mostly in cities) and managed the land remotely (Dar 1986, 86; Pastor 1997; Harland 2002, 515; Killebrew 2010, 201).
+Large landholders were either members of the royal family )Hasmonean and later Herodian(, or private individuals who lived either locally or off-site (mostly in cities) and managed the land remotely (Dar 1986, 86; Pastor 1997; Harland 2002, 515; Killebrew 2010, 201).

-Whether there were rural elite, and what evidence for them might look like, has been an important topic of inquiry.
-By rural elites we include both wealthy individuals who dwelled in a village, as well as those who lived off-site and owned land in a village – both would have exercised significant influence over a village’s socio-economic life and could have impacted its material culture and the archaeological record.
-Scholars who detect evidence for elites draw on a fragmentary and diverse pool of possible sources, and do not necessarily agree on how to identify elite socio-economic status in the material record.
+Whether there were rural elite, and what the evidence for them might look like, has been an important topic of inquiry.
+For rural elites, we include both wealthy individuals living in a village along with those who lived off-site and owned land in a village—both would have exercised significant influence over a village’s socio-economic life and may have influenced its material culture and thus the archaeological record.
+Scholars who study rural elites draw on fragmentary and diverse possible sources for evidence.
+They do not necessarily agree on how to identify elite socio-economic status in the material record.